Market Gardening Heritage

 At one time, most of the local population were employed in market gardening and a wide variety of vegetables, fruit, herbs and cut flowers were sold at markets up and down the country.
 As all gardeners know, a shed is essential for storing equipment, produce and providing shelter.
 Market gardening was no exception: rows of timber, corrugated iron and occasionally brick built structures once lined the ends of their grounds.
 Generally built to market gardeners own design and requirements, each was unique.

-We are keen to hear from anyone who is happy to share memories of market gardening within the Vale – you don’t need to have been a grower yourself, as we would like memories from the whole community.
+We are keen to hear from anyone who is happy to share memories of market gardening within the Vale – you don’t need to have been a grower yourself, as we would like memories from the whole community and about related trades (such as canning factories, blacksmiths and transport companies).
 Please get in touch if you would like to be involved or added to the project mailing list, and keep an eye on the list below for upcoming events.

-The project is being run by Worcestershire Archive & Archaeology Service, in partnership with Cleeve Prior Heritage Trust, Vale Landscape Heritage Trust, Worcestershire Farmsteads Project and Cleeve Prior Parish Council, thanks to £68,700 of funding from the Heritage Lottery Fund (HLF) and £5000 from Historic England.
+The project is being run by Worcestershire Archive & Archaeology Service, in partnership with Cleeve Prior Heritage Trust, Vale Landscape Heritage Trust, Worcestershire Farmsteads Project and Cleeve Prior Parish Council, thanks to £68,700 of funding from the National Lottery Heritage Fund (HLF) and £5000 from Historic England.

 Badsey Walk – Sat 27th April, 1-4pm

 Join us on this circular walk through Badsey and Wickhamford to explore the historic heart of market gardening within the Vale.
 Along the way, we’ll see several ‘ovels – unique structures built by market gardeners – and take a look at the area through the eyes of children in the 1930s, before going back in time to the villages’ medieval origins and local prehistoric settlements.